 The streets are filled with a fusion of bustling flavors such as empanadas and ceviche doused in cheese and tangy toppings, mouth-watering sauces, fish and coconut soups that will warm up the coldest soul!
-Fine-dining scene is steadily increasing in the region too!
-From back-packers, vegans, diet-conscious folks to those who do not compromise on luxury and class- there’s something for everyone in his heavenly travel destination.
+The fine-dining scene is steadily increasing in the region too!
+From back-packers, vegans, diet-conscious folks to those who do not compromise on luxury and class- there’s something for everyone in this heavenly travel destination.

 The Tayrona National park is a wondrous beauty

-Located 35 km from Santa Marta, the Tayrona National park in perched besides rugged beauty of the Caribbean coastline.
+Located 35 km from Santa Marta, the Tayrona National park is perched besides the rugged beauty of the Caribbean coastline.
 It is celebrated as one of South America’s most beautiful and Colombia’s most famous park.
 It lays protected in the northern area of the country because of the diverse species of flora and fauna found here.
-This national jewel is home to over 108 species of mammals including 3 species of monkey (Red Howler, Capuchin Mon and the Cotton-top Tamarin), more than 300 species of birds, 70 species of bat, 31 species of reptile, 110 different types of coral, 401 sea or river fish and over 770 plant species.
+This national jewel is home to over 108 species of mammals including 3 species of monkeys (Red Howler, Capuchin and the Cotton-top Tamarin), more than 300 species of birds, 70 species of bats, 31 species of reptiles, 110 different types of coral, 401 sea or river fish and over 770 plant species.

 We recommend planning your trip carefully in low season (February to November) and to come early.
 The Tayrona National Park is home to many indigenous tribes so please treat it with respect and avoid littering.